apache/arrow/docs/source/cpp/acero/developer_guide.rst

 ---------------------------

 These two exec nodes provided custom sink implementations.
-They were written before ordered execution was added to Acero and were the only way to generate ordered ouptut.
+They were written before ordered execution was added to Acero and were the only way to generate ordered output.
 However, they had to be placed at the end of a plan and the fact that they were custom sink nodes made them difficult to describe with Declaration.
 The OrderByNode and FetchNode replace these.
 These are kept at the moment until existing bindings move away from them.